 1. Multidirectional lunges

 I’m sure almost everyone knows this exercise and quite a few of you tried it at some point.
 There is nothing complicated about lunges, and if you come to think about it, there are 3 exercises in one: First of all, stand straight.
 While keeping one leg in place, extend the other one forward, behind or to the side, until you have a 90 degree angle at your knee.

 If you want a correct and useful exercise you should keep the standing leg straight, with the knee parallel to the ground.
 Repeat with both legs.

-The targeted muscles are the glutes in your hips and butt, the hamstrings and quadriceps in your thighs.
-Your abdominal and back muscles are the ones which help you keep balance.
+The targeted muscles are the glutes in your hips and butt, the hamstrings and the quadriceps in your thighs.
+Your abdominal and back muscles are the ones that help you keep balance.